faatound/faatound/README.md

 - 👯 I’m looking to collaborate on JavaScript
 - 🤔 I’m looking for help with Java
 - 💬 Ask me about PHP
-- 📫 How to reach me: aafaatound@gmail.com
+- 📫 How to reach me: faaatound@gmail.com

 -->

 🛠 Skills

-Javascript, HTML, CSS , PHP, Java , REACT, NextJS
+Javascript, HTML, CSS , PHP, Java , REACT, NextJS , AngularJS

 Tech Stack